viboes/std-make/doc/proposal/meta/MetaHOF.md

 [Meta] provides the same.

-[Boost.MPL] It defines *MetaFunctionsClass* as something similar and requiring a nested `apply` template class instead of of nested `invoke` template alias.
+[Boost.MPL] It defines *MetaFunctionsClass* as something similar and requiring a nested `apply` type trait instead of of nested `invoke` template alias.

 [Boost.Hana] It defines *MetaFunctions* as something similar but adapted to the run-time function and  instead of requiring `invoke` it requires a nested `apply` [Boost.Hana-Metafunction]